-In this work we achieve the ultrastrong light-matter coupling regime in a photonic crystal waveguide where many-body effects arise from interactions that break particle number conservation and allow the direct observation of multi-particle bound states with a single-excitation probe.
-Our platform employs a highly nonlinear artificial atom with engineered control over its internal energy levels and over its coupling to the photonic crystal.
+In this work, we achieve the ultrastrong light-matter coupling regime in a photonic crystal waveguide where we explore the interplay of band-edge physics with many-body effects arising from interactions that break particle number conservation.
+Our platform employs a highly nonlinear artificial atom, the fluxonium circuit, with engineered control over its internal energy levels and its coupling to the photonic crystal.
 We implement this model with superconducting circuits and reach the ultrastrong coupling regime using a galvanic connection.
-As predicted~\cite{Sanchez_PRL2014}, the breakdown of the RWA converts the transport of a single photon into a many-body problem, where multi-photon bound states participate in the dynamics.
-This platform also harnesses the discrete multimode structure of the metamaterial to microscopically probe the photonic modes and their underlying correlations using well-established quantum optics techniques.
+As predicted~\cite{Sanchez_PRL2014}, the breakdown of the RWA leads to the strong hybridization of different excitation sectors which converts the transport of a single photon into a many-body problem and allows the direct observation of multi-particle bound states with a single-excitation probe.
+This platform also harnesses the discrete multimode structure of the photonic crystal to microscopically probe the photonic modes and their underlying correlations using well-established quantum optics techniques.
 We probe the photon-photon interactions mediated by the artificial atom through a multimode fluorescence measurement and observe the broadband emission of entangled pairs of photons.